pactus-project/docs/content/tutorials/grpc-basic-auth.md

 ### Using Online tool

-To generate basic authentication credentials, you can use this online tool here.
+To generate basic authentication credentials, you can use this online tool.
 For additional security, you can save the web page locally and run it on an offline computer.

 {{<basic-auth>}}